mattgoldspink/grunt-sencha-dependencies/README.md

 ## Release History

+- 0.8.0 - Add `exclude` property to ignore certain files in the dependency list
 - 0.7.2 - Allow app.js to be undefined
 - 0.7.1 - Fixing path issues that were causing problems on Windows
 - 0.7.0 - Kick off http server to avoid FD limits in PhantomJS